18th Street gang: Location

 The majority of 18th Street cliques operate throughout Southern California, but are active in other states and internationally as well.
 Los Angeles members began migrating to other areas outside California and started to establish their own gangs.
-18th Street gangs are active in 44 cities in 20 U.S. states, as well internationally reported in Australia, Canada, England, France, Germany, Lebanon, Peru, Mexico, Guatemala, Honduras, El Salvador, Venezuela and the Philippines.
+18th Street gangs are active in 44 cities in 20 U.S. states, as well internationally reported in Australia, Canada, England, France, Germany, Lebanon, Peru, Mexico, Guatemala, Honduras, Venezuela, the Philippines and historically, El Salvador.

 Organization

 The organization of the 18th Street Gang differs from location to location.
 With the gang being spread so vastly nationally and internationally, it is difficult to have a universal organizational structure.
 The gang is organized in such a way that allows for leadership at every level.
 One common organizational structure seen used by Barrio 18 is as follows.
-At the very top are “palabreros” or "leaders," a majority of these members are in prison, but still help run the gang by coordinating all criminal activities.
+At the very top are “palabreros” or "leaders", a majority of whom are in prison, but still help run the gang by coordinating all criminal activities.
 "Palabreros" also exist outside of the prison and are known as "en la libre."
 Lastly, there are civilians who are known as collaborators.
 They are not officially gang members, but they are responsible for helping the gang with small jobs, like obtaining intelligence, and moving or holding illicit goods.

 In Central America the 18th Street Gang designates positions in their organizational structure in another way; at the top are the leaders, known as the "toros," meaning bull.
 Underneath each “toro” is a clica, which is led by a "homie."
 Under each "homie" are the "soldados," meaning soldiers.
 Outside of the prisons, Barrio 18 is organized into divisions based on territory called "canchas" (courts) at city/neighborhood level and "tribus" (tribes) at regional level.
 The gang is horizontal in structure, allowing for a more decentralized approach to things.
 Although, overall 18th Street Gang is not very organized compared to some other modern day gangs.
 Women were also able to join the gang, but were treated very poorly.
 The women that joined the gang had three ways to do so, first was an 18-second beating, second was sexual intercourse with multiple members, and the last option was being the girlfriend or wife of a member can potentially lead to membership over time.
 The women were expected to take on male-associated roles often involving violence, as well as playing more of a mother role by caring for children and taking care of the sick.